Eric Niquette UI, UX, Accessibility

 Introduction

-In my experience, developers tend to use anchors and buttons interchangeably to accomplish a wide range of tasks, from opening menus and modals to redirecting the user and submitting forms.
+In my experience, developers often use anchors and buttons interchangeably for all sorts of tasks, like opening menus and modals, redirecting users, or even submitting forms.

-To the end user this generally goes unnoticed and is nearly imperceivable.
-The impact to users relying on assistive tools, however, is considerable and that small bit of semantic context is crucial to understanding what action is being performed and what to expect.
+For most users, this usually goes unnoticed and has little to no impact.
+But for people relying on assistive technologies, it makes a big difference.
+That small bit of semantic context is essential for understanding what action is being taken and what to expect next.

-Writing semantic HTML ensures you're using the right tool for the intended task, preventing users from unexpected interactions with your product.
-When your activates a link, they anticipate a redirection.
-Similarly, pressing a button sets the expectation for some form of action to be initiated.
+Writing semantic HTML means using the right tool for the the job and helping users avoid unexpected interactions with your product.
+When someone clicks a link, they expect to be redirected.
+Likewise, pressing a button signals that some kind of action will happen.

-The anchor element (<a>) is typically utilized as a link to a different location, whether it's within the same document, to another webpage, or an external website.
+The anchor element (<a>) is primarily used to link to another location, whether within the same document, a different webpage, or an external site.

-It should not, however, be used to initiate a function or fire an event.
-A common error is the usage of an anchor with an empty fragment linked to an event listener, as demonstrated below.
+However, it shouldn't be used to trigger functions or fire events.
+A common mistake is using an anchor with an empty fragment (#) tied to an event listener, like in the example below.

 <a href="#" onclick="myFunction();">